substrate-developer-hub/substrate-enterprise-sample/README.md

 # Substrate & FRAME Supply Chain Sample

+## *Status: Archived*

+> This repository is not actively maintained, and presently uses Substrate v2.0.0 and
+> thus is not actively supported.. v3+ introduces major breaking changes
+> that will require a major refactor of this project.
+>
+> Please use this project as an example to learn from, not to use as a basis for starting a
+> new Substrate project intended to go to production.

 This sample project demonstrates how the [Substrate](https://www.substrate.io/) framework for building blockchains and its standard [FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame) library for runtime development